washer83/osrsreboxed-db/README.md

 </html>
 ```

-## The `osrsbox-db` GitHub Repository
+## The `osrsreboxed-db` GitHub Repository

-The [official osrsbox-db GitHub repository](https://github.com/osrsbox/osrsbox-db) hosts the source code for the entire osrsbox-db project.
-The Python PyPi package is located in the `osrsbox` folder of the official development repository, while the other folders in this repository are used to store essential data and Python modules to build the item database.
+The [official osrsreboxed-db GitHub repository](https://github.com/0xNeffarion/osrsreboxed-db) hosts the source code for the entire osrsreboxed-db project.
+The Python PyPi package is located in the `osrsreboxed` folder of the official development repository, while the other folders in this repository are used to store essential data and Python modules to build the item database.

 ### Using the Development Repository